Mothey Vedakumari

+Life and career

-She was born at Eluru, Andhra Pradesh on 24 September 1931.
-Her father is Mothey Narayana Rao.
+Mothey Vedakumari was born at Eluru, Andhra Pradesh on 24 September 1931.
+Her father was Mothey Narayana Rao.

-She was secretary of the Students' Congress, Eluru.
+Vedakumari was secretary of the Students' Congress, Eluru.
 She was secretary, West Godavari Branch of All India Women's Conference.
 She has started an institution for giving free coaching to women in Hindi, tailoring, typewriting etc.

-She was recognized by All India Radio as first-class artiste and broadcasts Carnatic music regularly.
+Vedakumari was recognized by All India Radio as first-class artiste and broadcasts Carnatic music regularly.

-She was elected to 2nd Lok Sabha from Eluru constituency in 1957 as a member of Indian National Congress.
+Vedakumari was elected to 2nd Lok Sabha from Eluru constituency in 1957 as a member of Indian National Congress.

+Vedakumari died from cancer in 1977.